top of page

 The noun 'cultist' is formed by adding the suffix '-ist' to 'cult.'
 The term 'cult' itself has its etymological roots in the Latin word 'cultus,' which means 'care' or 'worship.'
 In its original sense, 'cult' referred to a system of religious worship or devotion.
 Over time, the term acquired a more negative connotation, often associated with unorthodox or extreme religious practices.
 Consequently, a 'cultist' is an individual who is a member or follower of such a group or movement.
 The etymology of 'cultist' reflects its connection to the concept of religious or ideological devotion, highlighting the allegiance of an individual to a particular group or belief system, often characterized by intense and unconventional practices.

-Quiz: Find the meaning of cultist
+Quiz: Find the meaning of the noun cultist:

 Try Again!